|Minimum Stay||3 - 5 nights|

 We invite you to come and enjoy the New Mexico sun in this rare and comfortable mountain retreat.

-As this home is on a 3 mile well maintained hard packed gravel road and we are subject to a variety of weather conditions, we recommend that you have a four-wheel drive vehicle during winter months.
+As this home is on a 3 mile well maintained hard packed gravel road and we are subject to a variety of weather conditions, we require that you have a four-wheel drive vehicle during winter months.
 Summer months require no special recommendations.

 Taos Pueblo, Rio Grande Gorge Bridge, Rio Grande del Norte National Monument, Taos Ski Valley, Kit Carson's home, Mable Dodge Lujan Museum, Harwood Museum